Mohamed-khaled-Okasha/Stock-exchange-Analysis/README.md

 - Generate insights for investors and traders.

 ## Tools & Technologies
-- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- Python
 - Jupyter Notebook
 - SQL (for data querying and filtering)
+- power bi (for data visualization)

 ## Installation & Setup
 1. Clone this repository: